gashev/heat-templates/kubernetes/README.md

 ## Delete stack and cleanup

-For delete and cleanup procedure exec
+For delete and cleanup procedure exec:

     ```bash
     $ make delete
     ```

-Stack will deleted and temporary files will removed.
+Cleanup will remove stack kubernetes and will remove temporary files.